RandomSanityProject/RandomSanityProject.github.io/index.md

 of catastrophic hardware or software failures that could completely compromise the security of your website or application.

-The service is in an early stage of development; I am looking for people willing to use it, test it, provide feedback, and maybe even write a little code to help make it better.

 ## How it Works

 1. Get an array of 64 bytes from whatever source of cryptographically-secure randomness you are using